 Schools are often considered the hub of a community.
 Schools are tasked with helping students learn academically, but schools also play an important role in guiding youth to make healthy and safe choices and to avoid risky ones in their personal lives.
-Seat belt use is an important topic because motor vehicle crashes are a leading cause of death for young people ages 5 to 24.2 In 2013, on average, 3 children were killed and an estimated 470 children were injured every day in traffic crashes.3
+Seat belt use is an important topic because motor vehicle crashes are a leading cause of death for young people ages 5 to 24.2 In 2017, on average, 3 children were killed every day in traffic crashes.3

-According to the 2016 Utah Fatal Crash Summary:
+According to the 2020 Utah Crash Summary:

-- There were 280 traffic deaths in Utah and 53 of those deaths were children and teens aged 19 and younger.4 - There were 80 deaths of unrestrained occupants in Utah and it was estimated that 40 of those deaths would have been prevented had the occupant been restrained.4
+- There were 276 traffic deaths in Utah and 65 of those deaths were children and teens aged 19 and younger.4 - Over the past 7 years, an estimated 411 people would have been saved had they been wearing a seat belt.4